jlongster/octoshot/README.md

 ![](http://jlongster.com:4000/img/octo-screen.png)

 Octoshot is a multiplayer FPS for the web.
-You must defend your octocat-ness by shooting others with lasers.
+You are an octocat clone and you must defend your octocat-ness by shooting other clones with lasers.
 Each person has 3 hit points, so you must shoot well 3 times.

 Octoshot features a 3d WebGL world, and a site for running games of up to 8 players.
 Simply go to [the site](http://octoshot.jlongster.com/)